Find animations of soil erosion. There are also Depression Era audio files recounting the Dust Bowl and images of soils.

 Twelve Soil Orders, University of Idaho (more info) A graphically rich site with accompanying descriptions that illustrate the distribution and properties, of the twelve soil orders.
 This is a good source for accessing imagery on soil profiles and associated land use.

-State Soils, USDA (more info) The profile of every U.S. state soil is pictured in .PDF documents including descriptions and geographic distribution.
+State Soils, USDA ( This site may be offline. ) The profile of every U.S. state soil is pictured in .PDF documents including descriptions and geographic distribution.

 Erosion Cartoons, Cartoon Stock (more info) Six clever comics highlighting the lighter side of soil erosion.